ember-cli/ember-exam/README.md

 ok 2 PhantomJS 1.9 - Exam Partition #3 - some other other test
 ok 3 PhantomJS 1.9 - Exam Partition #2 - some other test
 ```

+You can also combine the `parallel` option with the `partition` option to split tests, and then recombine partitions into parallel runs.
+This would, for example, allow you to run tests in multiple CI containers and have each CI container parallelize its list of tests.

 Ember Exam will respect the `parallel` setting of your [Testem config file](https://github.com/testem/testem/blob/master/docs/config_file.md#config-level-options) while running tests in parallel. _Note that the default value for `parallel` in Testem is 1, which means you'll need a non-default value to actually see parallel behavior._